-This is super spooky.
-On Wednesday, people all over America received Valentine’s Day texts and other messages from old flames, dead loved ones, and more.
+This was super eerie.
+Around this time two years ago, people all over America received Valentine’s Day texts and other messages from old flames, dead loved ones, and more.
 The mishap caused a lot of grief, as well as some pretty awkward conversations.
 According to reports, the messages were originally sent on, or around Valentine’s Day, but never actually went through.

-So what happened?
-Phone services have been blaming a third party system.
+So what actually happened?
+Phone services were blaming a third party system.

 At fault seems to be a system that multiple cell carriers use for messaging.
 A Sprint spokesperson said a “maintenance update” last night caused the error.
 “The issue was resolved not long after it occurred,” the spokesperson said.
 “We apologize for any confusion this may have caused.”
 T-Mobile blamed the issue on a “third party vendor.”
 It didn’t clarify what company that was or what service they provided.
 “We’re aware of this and it is resolved,” a T-Mobile spokesperson said.